Dynamic Placement in Refugee Resettlement: Batching

 We repeat the experiment measuring the total employment obtained by the algorithms, this time with the greedy algorithm and the potential algorithms allocating cases in batches.
 As shown in \cref{fig:full}, the results again look very close to those in the restricted setting of online bipartite matching, confirming that our algorithmic approach generalizes well not only to non-unit case sizes but also to batching as it is used in practice.

 Since processing entire cases in batches is much faster than processing cases (or individual refugees) one by one, we are now in a position to run each potential algorithm many times and analyze the distribution of total employments.
-As shown in \cref{fig:boxesfull}, the total employment produced by each potential algorithm is sharply concentrated, especially for $k \geq 3$.
+As shown in \cref{fig:boxesfull}, the total employment produced by each potential algorithm is sharply concentrated, especially when the algorithms use $k \geq 3$ trajectories to compute duals.

 Running each algorithm many times enables us to compare the relative performance of the potential algorithms.
 Across both ways of computing potentials, and all fiscal years (with the exception of 2018, where everything is very close together), we see a clear tendency that averaging the potentials across more trajectories improves the employment outcome.
 These effects are somewhat limited, though, as going from a single trajectory to nine trajectories improves the median employment by less than half a percent of the hindsight optimum.
-As is to be expected, there appears to be diminishing returns in increasing $k$.
+As is to be expected, increasing $k$ exhibits diminishing returns.

 For $k$ held constant, we observe that the \textsf{Pot2} variants quite consistently outperform the \textsf{Pot1} variants; again with the exception of 2018, in which a small inversion of this trend can be seen.
 While all potential algorithms perform very well, based on these results, we recommend the \textsf{Pot2} potentials with a relatively large $k$ for practical implementation.
 Of course, increasing $k$ increases the running time of the matching algorithm.
 However, since a resettlement agency computes only one set of potentials per day, the algorithm runs in few seconds even for $k=9$ (see \cref{app:timing}).